vikastiwari9701/Project1/README.md

-This project is develop for demo purpose and it's not supposed to be used in real application.
+This project is develop for demo purpose and it's not supposed to be used in real application.Screenshot updated